Photos Can Trigger Change in a Town

 The Chautauqua Institution is one of America's great centers for civil, cultural, and intellectual engagement.
 A talk about 21st-century American renewal, at a place whose history traces to a great 19th-century reform movement.

-Post-Memorial Day Note: Another Kind of Service, in San Bernardi
+Post-Memorial Day Note: Another Kind of Service, San Bernardino

 "I don't just sit around.
 I don't sleep much.
 That's what I do.
 I do stuff."
 The story of a man determined to do something for his town.